-- Eligible employees are entitled to one or two consecutive weeks' ordinary paternity leave and pay, paid at £145.18 per week from 7 April 2019 and £151.20 per week from 5 April 2020 (see our ‘Statutory rates’ page for historic rates), on the birth or adoption of a child or within up to 56 days' of the birth or adoption.
+- Eligible employees are entitled to one or two consecutive weeks' ordinary paternity leave and pay, paid at £148.68 per week from 7 April 2019 and £151.20 per week from 5 April 2020 (see our ‘Statutory rates’ page for historic rates), on the birth or adoption of a child or within up to 56 days' of the birth or adoption.

 - Employees, and qualifying agency workers, are entitled to take unpaid time off to accompany their pregnant partner to up to two ante-natal appointments.